 The Elwha River

-The USGS and our state, federal, tribal, and NGO partners are using multidisciplinary approaches to examine the ecosystem response to the dam removals.
+The USGS and our state, federal, tribal, and non-governmental organization partners are using multidisciplinary approaches to examine the ecosystem response to the dam removals.
 Studies of the physical and biological effects of dam removal are grouped into three general categories: ecosystem responses, flow modification and sediment transport, and cultural resources.
-We will continue to collect and analyze data related to ecosystem processes of the river and coastal areas during and after the removal of the dams.
+We will continue to collect and analyze data related to ecosystem processes of the river and coastal areas after the removal of the dams.
 Work includes mapping of shelf, nearshore, and beaches; biological communities of the subtidal seafloor near the project area and reference sites; salmon habitat and estuary utilization; monitoring of coastal processes; monitoring of sediment transport and delivery to river and nearshore habitats, and computer modeling of oceanography and sediment dispersal.

 For more information, please see the USGS Elwha project page at http://www.usgs.gov/elwha.
 There you will find detailed descriptions of our multidisciplinary team, the projects that are underway, and links to scientific and outreach products.